alhajee/ckan/doc/extensions/best-practices.rst

         id = Column(String(50), primary_key=True)
         ...

-In previous versions of CKAN, you can link to the :py:obj:`ckan.model.meta.metadata` object directly in your own class::
+In previous versions of FMLD, you can link to the :py:obj:`ckan.model.meta.metadata` object directly in your own class::

     import ckan.model as model